Getting Started with OLake for MongoDB

 {

-"partition_regex": "{now(),2025,YY}-{now(),06,MM}-{now(),13,DD}/{string_change_language,,}",
+"partition_regex": "{now(),2025,YYYY}-{now(),06,MM}-{now(),13,DD}/{string_change_language,,}",

-"stream_name": "stream_0"
+"stream_name": "stream_0",

 },